JacobGrisham/React.js-Advanced-Hooks-and-Redux/README.md

     - Critical Render Path: use code splitting to stagger the timing that the files are sent to the client so as to reduce the initial loading time
     - Optimized Code: optimize for 'time to first meaningful paint' and 'time to interactive'
     - Progressive Web App
-- What are Progressive Web Applications (PWA), and Why Use It?
+- How do Progressive Web Applications (PWA) Work, and Why Use It?
   - PWA's use registered service workers as network proxies, intercepting calls to network to determine if a call the call can be satisfied with the Cache Storage API
   - Optimize performance
   - Enable limited offline availability and interaction